 Financial Aid Tips from a MEFA Presenter

-This past December I had the opportunity to partner with MEFA and present Financial Aid Night Seminars to two local high schools.
-While these presentations were intended to be general and wide-ranging in content, two areas seemed to generate the most interest and follow-up questions.
-The first issue that families had concerns about was how soon they should be submitting the FAFSA®, and which tax documents are the most appropriate to use as a guide for answering the income-based questions.
-The timing can be a little tricky since tax returns for 2012 may not be finalized yet but many financial aid offices have early priority filing deadlines.
-The second topic which generated significant interest was differentiating the expected family contribution (EFC), as generated by the FAFSA, with net cost, or what the family will actually owe the college after financial aid is deducted from the bill.
+In the past, I have partnered with MEFA to present Financial Aid Night Seminars to local high schools.
+While these presentations were intended to be general and wide-ranging in content, one area seemed to generate the most interest and follow-up questions.
+The topic was differentiating the expected family contribution (EFC), as generated by the FAFSA, with net cost, or what the family will actually owe the college after financial aid is deducted from the bill.

 What students and families should be most concerned about is not their calculated EFC, but the net cost of each college under consideration.
 The net cost can't be determined until the school has completed the financial aid offer, and each school, for a variety of factors, will come up with different aid packages.
 It is up to the family to correctly determine the direct costs they are being charged (typically tuition, fees, room and board) and deduct grant and scholarship forms of aid in order to determine the amount that is due directly to the college.
 It is important to exclude loans and work-study from this calculation since loans still have to be repaid and work-study is not deducted from the bill.
 If it is then decided that the student will elect to borrow some or all of the loan(s) in offer, then this amount should be further deducted to arrive at the "out-of-pocket cost."
 Note that the net cost will be higher, but the loan portion of the cost is simply being delayed – at an additional cost based on the interest rate and length of repayment over time.